 (d) participating in a continuing education course that includes the insertion of needles; and

-(e) when a temporary licensee is participating in a postgraduate clinical training program or a continuing acupuncture education program, he/she must be supervised by an active full licensee.
+(e) when a temporary licensee is participating in a postgraduate clinical training program or a continuing acupuncture education program, he or she must be supervised by an active full licensee.
 The supervisor must be approved by the Committee or its licensing subcommittee prior to the issuance of the temporary license.

 (3) Qualifications Required of Each Applicant.
+The Committee shall determine whether an applicant is qualified and competent to hold a license to practice acupuncture.
 Each applicant for full and temporary licensure shall possess the following qualifications listed in M.G.L. c.
 112, §§ 152(a), 152(b), and 152(c):

 (a) An applicant shall be at least 18 years of age; and